uabrc/uabrc.github.io/docs/data_management/tutorial/globus_group_tutorial.md

     ![GCP Icon in MacOS notification area.](./images/gg-gcp-install/mac/009-notification-area-icon.png)

-Continue on with [How Do I Share Specific Folders Using Globus Connect Personal?](#how-do-i-choose-specific-folders-to-share-through-globus-connect-personal) or return to the [Top of the Page](#globus-tutorials-for-research-groups).
+Continue on with [How Do I Share Specific Folders Using Globus Connect Personal?](#how-do-i-choose-specific-folders-to-share-using-globus-connect-personal) or return to the [Top of the Page](#globus-tutorials-for-research-groups).

-## How Do I Choose Specific Folders To Share Through Globus Connect Personal?
+## How Do I Choose Specific Folders to Share Using Globus Connect Personal?

 Please follow the instructions in this section to share a folder on your computer with others through your [Globus Connect Personal (GCP) Collection](#how-do-i-install-globus-connect-personal).